SteveHoltRules/ReGex-Tutorial/Develop/gist-template.md

 (?<name>ABC) creates a capturing group that can be referenced vai the specified name.
 This is used to match a pair of opening and closing tags that are passed in the string.
 In the beginning of the example statement, the :?/\ means that it is followed by.
 In the ? is also followed after the https.

 ### Look-ahead and Look-behind
-These are also called look-arounds.
+ ?!
+Look-Ahead ?= Look-Behind These are also called look-arounds.
 Look-ahead and look-behinds match characters with a pass/fail return instead of a match of a part of the character set.

 ## Author